privacore/helppages-findx/en/home.md

 **findx lets you:**

-- Search the web in private, without collecting data about you
+- Search the web in private, without collecting data about you online activities
 - Search for products, images and videos in private
 - Find locations and plan routes in private